sigmdel/lazmqttc/README.md

 Details about installation of an application in Windows 10 are unfortunately not provided.

-The [README](res/README.md) in the [res](res/) directory explains where the default options configuration file and the example broker definitions files must be stored in Linux or Windows 10.
+The [README](res/README.md) in the [res](res/) directory explains where the default options configuration file and the example broker definition files must be stored in Linux or Windows 10.

 The `languages` directory contains national language translations of the literal strings found in the program.
 This directory should be copied alongside the executable file.

 Only a single translation into French is provided: `lazmqttc.fr.po`.
-However there is a template file, `lazmqttc.po`, that can be used to create a translation into other languages.
+However there is a template file, `lazmqttc.pot`, that can be used to create a translation into other languages.

 The choice of language is done automatically based on the system locale when the program starts up.
 There is no provision for choosing the language at run-time.
 Those that prefer to use the English language version even if a translation into the national language exists can achieve their goal by renaming or erasing the `languages` directory.

 ## 5. Program Options

 Modifying options (described next) has no immediate effect until the `Accept` button is pressed.
 In that case, the options editor will be immediately closed.
-The `Cancel` button will close the options editor with a prior verification that any modification will be lost.
+The `Cancel` button will close the options editor after confirmation that modification will be lost is obtained.
 The `Reset` button will restore all options to their default values as defined in the `options.inc` file.

 ### 5.1.
 Automatic Connection Options